[Linux] How to escape single quote in 'sh -c'

 However, for some commands in the command string, you need to use single quote

-, and how do you escape the single quote in the command string?
+such as awk, and how do you escape the single quote in the command string?

 If you use a backslash to escape the single quote as we do normally in bash, it will look like this: